 The Lovie Awards accepts entries in Dutch, English, French, German, Italian, Spanish, and Swedish.
 The Academy is made up of bi-lingual judges who are assigned entries in specific languages to judge.
 All judges, regardless of assigned language group, are granted access to judge English language work.
 A proprietary algorithm normalises all entries in foreign languages in accordance with the judging patterns in the English language entries, creating a level playing field across all seven language types.

-Academy members provide scores for entries based on the appropriate Website, Online Advertising, Internet Video, Mobile & Apps or Social criteria, and eventually cast ballots to determine Shortlisted, Bronze, Silver and Gold winners.
-Categories may include multiple Gold, Silver or Bronze winners depending on relative scoring.
+Academy members provide scores for entries based on the appropriate Website, Online Advertising, Internet Video, Mobile Sites, Apps & Podcasts, or Social criteria, and eventually cast ballots to determine Shortlisted, Bronze, Silver, and Gold winners.
+Categories may include multiple Gold, Silver, or Bronze winners depending on relative scoring.
 Academy members may not vote in any category in which they have a conflict of interest.

 Other entries that are worthy of recognition are eligible to receive special commendation from The Academy as Shortlisted work.
 No more than 20% of entries can receive the Official Shortlisted distinction.

 Additionally, the online community, through a public vote, will select a People’s Lovie Winner from the Finalists in each category.
-There will be one People’s Lovie winner in each category within Websites, Online Advertising, Internet Video, Mobile & Apps, and Social.
+There will be one People’s Lovie winner in each category within Websites, Online Advertising, Internet Video, Mobile Sites, Apps & Podcasts, and Social.
 For more information regarding Winners, see The Lovie Awards Winner Resources.

 Description of Executive Academy Members